datalad-handbook/book/docs/basics/101-106-nesting.rst

 We can see that it is the most recent commit shasum of the subdataset (albeit we can see only the first seven characters here -- a :command:`git log` would show you the full shasum).
-Thus, your dataset does not only know the origin of its subdataset, but also its version, i.e., it has an identifier of the stage of the subdatasets evolution.
+Thus, your dataset does not only know the origin of its subdataset but also which version of the subdataset to use, i.e., it has the identifier of the stage/version in the subdataset's evolution to be used.
 This is what is meant by "the top-level DataLad dataset (the *superdataset*) stores the currently used version of a *subdataset* only through an identifier".